 You can auto join tables using lookup columns and then create reports over these tables.
 For more details on this refer to the following links:

-Using Query tables you can join data from multiple tables in a database using JOIN construct in SQL SELECT query.
+Using Query tables you can join data from multiple tables in a workspace using JOIN construct in SQL SELECT query.
 You can save the results from the query into a new table for creating reports over the same.
 For more details, refer to the following link:

-Yes, SkyDesk Reports supports full-fledged SQL based querying of your database.
+Yes, SkyDesk Reports supports full-fledged SQL based querying of your workspace.
 It understands SQL SELECT Queries written in any of the well-known database dialects including Oracle, Microsoft SQL Server, IBM DB2, Sybase, MySQL, PostgreSQL, Informix and ANSI SQL.

 You can use SQLs from any of the below methods: